We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and

-Updated October 2018: The Californian cities of Davis (Ordinance 2451 – effective 2 July 2015), Stockton (Ordinance 2016-06-07-1502 – effective 7 July 2016), Perris (Ordinance 1340 – effective 14 April 2017), Berkeley (Ordinance 7560 – effective 1 July 2017), Cathedral City (Ordinance 803 – effective 8 December 2017), Long Beach (Ordinance ORD- 17-0027 – effective 17 December 2017), Daly City (Ordinance 1415 – effective 1 June 2018) and Santa Clara County (Ordinance NS-300.908 – effective 7 August 2017), and Lafayette, Colorado (Ordinance 40, Series 2017 – effective 27 October 2017), Baltimore, Maryland (Council Bill 17-0152 – effective 18 July 2018), Louisville, Kentucky (Ordinance O-064-18 – effective 5 October 2018), California state (SB 1192-effective 1 January 2019), New York City (Proposed Int.
+Updated May 2019: The Californian cities of Davis (Ordinance 2451 – effective 2 July 2015), Stockton (Ordinance 2016-06-07-1502 – effective 7 July 2016), Perris (Ordinance 1340 – effective 14 April 2017), Berkeley (Ordinance 7560 – effective 1 July 2017), Cathedral City (Ordinance 803 – effective 8 December 2017), Long Beach (Ordinance ORD- 17-0027 – effective 17 December 2017), Daly City (Ordinance 1415 – effective 1 June 2018) and Santa Clara County (Ordinance NS-300.908 – effective 7 August 2017), and Lafayette, Colorado (Ordinance 40, Series 2017 – effective 27 October 2017), Baltimore, Maryland (Council Bill 17-0152 – effective 18 July 2018), Louisville, Kentucky (Ordinance O-064-18 – effective 5 October 2018), California state (SB 1192-effective 1 January 2019), New York City (Proposed Int.
 No. 1064-B-effective 1 May 2019) and Wilmington, Delaware (Ordinance 18-046 – effective 8 January 2019) require all restaurants, including fast food and takeaway restaurants, to make water, sparkling or flavoured water, with no added natural or artificial sweeteners, milk or non-dairy milk alternatives the default beverage in children’s meals.
-The cities of Perris, Baltimore and Louisville allow 100% juice in a serving size of no more than 8oz.
+The cities of New York, Perris, Baltimore and Louisville allow 100% juice in a serving size of no more than 8oz.
 The city of Long Beach allows 100% juice under 40 calories.
 California State sets a limit to water, unflavoured milk or non-dairy milk alternatives up to 130 calories per serving.
 New York city allows milk or non-dairy milk alternatives in a serving size of no more than 8oz.
 Berkeley, Long Beach, Daly City, Santa Clara County and Lafayette limit the allowable types of milk based on milkfat, calories, or added sweeteners.
 Purchasers of children’s meals may still request a sugary drink or juice for the child, except in Berkeley and Santa Clara County, where they must be purchased separately from a children’s meal or at an extra charge.
 Compliance is enforced through the restaurant food safety inspection process or an annual self-certification process, depending on the jurisdiction, and fines are assessed for violations.*

 *The Center for Science in the Public Interest maintains a comprehensive table of Local Restaurant Kids’ Meal Policies.